PixelPizza/bot-template/README.md

-# pixelpizza-template
+# Pixel Pizza Template
-Template for pixel pizza bots
+A template for pixelpizza discord bots